medical weight loss solutions in-stock

 Contraceptive Implants

 Contraceptive implants are small, flexible rods inserted under the skin of the upper arm, releasing the hormone etonogestrel to prevent pregnancy.
-The contraceptive implant is 99.95% effective at preventing pregnancy by inhibiting ovulation and thickening cervical mucus to prevent sperm from entering the uterus.
+The contraceptive implant inhibits ovulation and thickens cervical mucus to prevent sperm from entering the uterus.

 In Australia, certain contraceptive implants can prevent pregnancy for up to 3 years before needing replacement.